mozilla/learning-networks/clubs/comms_template/content.md

 **Examples of names WOTHOUT Mozilla Clubs:** Ikaros, Coders Paradise, Community Tech Club, Indigenous Code, Active Minds.

+OKAY
+- Join our Mozilla Club Rio!
+We are a Mozilla Club in the city of Rio de Janeiro, Brazil.
+- This is the website for the Mozilla Club for the Chicago Librarians.

+NOT OKAY
+- Join Mozilla Clubs!
+- This is the website for Mozilla Rio.
+- Welcome to the Mozilla Rio Club.

 ## 2. What about a Logo?